A warm cozy bowl of this Cheesy Potato Soup is a recipe for pure comfort!

 - Simmer potatoes in broth until tender.

-- Slightly mash the potatoes and combine them with the cheese mixture.
-Garnish and enjoy!
+- Slightly mash the potatoes and combine them with the cheese base adding in broth to reach the desired consistency.

 What to Serve with Potato Soup